wp-plugins/text-hover/readme.txt

 == Upgrade Notice ==

+= 3.1.1 =
+Bugfix release: fixed bug with cross-browser (mainly, IE) handling of non-wrapping textarea text; updated plugin framework; regenerated .pot file and put it into 'lang' subdirectory.

 = 3.1 =
 Recommended update.
 Highlights: updated compatibility through WP 3.2; dropped compatibility with version of WP older than 3.0; updated plugin framework, bugfix; and more.